JingeW/Critical-Period-Analysis/README.md

 ![The Grad-CAM for an example face](Figs/Fig2-E.png)
 ![The Grad-CAM group average across faces](Figs/Fig2-F.png)
 ## Recovery
-We also proposed a method to recover the impairments caused during the Critical Period with an even extremely low learning rate.
+We also proposed a method to recover the impairments caused during the Critical Period with an extremely low learning rate.

 ![KL-AT](Figs/Fig6-A.png)